JuliaLang/julia/doc/manual/types.rst

 object: in one style, you provide a type, ``T``, as a function parameter; in the other style, you provide a single value of type ``T`` as an argument.

-Checking if an :obj:`Nullable` object has a value
+Checking if a :obj:`Nullable` object has a value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can check if a :obj:`Nullable` object has any value using :func:`isnull`: